Recruit for the Work and Travel Program

 Job related injuries are covered by the host organization’s Worker’s Compensation policy.
 Participants must report injuries to the host organization and Greenheart Exchange to ensure that their injury is properly addressed.

-The Summer Work and Travel J-1 visa includes a 30-day grace period for most countries.
+The Summer Work Travel J-1 visa includes a 30-day grace period for most countries.
 Participants that utilize this for travel within the U.S. must also be aware of U.S. Embassy restrictions in their home countries.
 Participants must return home by the date required by the U.S. Embassy in their home country.
 This is not negotiable.

 What supplemental documents are required for contracting with Greenheart Exchange?